adamhancock/tmuxdev/README.md

 ### Default Behavior

-When you run `tmuxdev` without arguments, it automatically creates or attaches to a session for your current directory.
+When you run `tmuxdev` without arguments, it automatically creates or attaches to a session named after your current directory and git branch (e.g., `myproject-main`, `webapp-feature-auth`).

 ### Interactive Menu